Car Buying Sites: Websites To Sell Your Car On

 They guarantee their offers over the phone, there are no admin fees, and they will collect your car from any address of your choice for free.

-Something else to point out is that on their homepage they guarantee to beat any like for like online purchase price, so that’s a real plus too.
+Something else to point out is that on their homepage they guarantee to beat any like for like online purchase price.

 Also good: they’ll pay you when they collect your car, and there are no additional fees.

 Their offers are only valid for 72 hours.
 Most sites give you 7 days to make your mind up.
-Their review scores are also lacking.
+Review scores were also not as high as others in this list.

-Evans Halshaw make a big play on their homepage (and on the TV) about beating any price offered by WeBuyAnyCar.com.
+Evans Halshaw make a big play on their homepage (and on the TV) about beating rival online car buyers by cutting out the middlemen.

 How can they offer a higher price?